 Getting ready photos, long receptions with multiple scheduled activities, candids for more than 40 guests

 *Need more coverage on a budget?
-Here’s a solution:
+Here are two killer solutions:

 Stories told with this package: Grace + Sean’s Whimsical Dairyland Wedding